zysuper/zxcs/README.md

 ## Prerequisite
 1. Python3 environment with `beautifulsoup4` `patool` `requests` `filetype` `lxml` installed
 2. `pandoc` `unrar` installed in system path. if you are using Kobo Ereader, `kepubify` is needed.
+3. `imagemagick` installed in system path. if you want make a custom cover image when missing cover image because download failed.

 ## Useage